Frances Maria Kelly: Drama schools and theatre management

 In 1833 Kelly established a drama school at the Royal Strand Theatre, which is the oldest drama school in England on record.
 The income she received from pupils at the school boosted the earnings she obtained from performing her one woman show.

 After leaving the Drury Lane Theatre, Kelly opened a dramatic school for training young women using £20,000 of her own money.
 She continued to give "entertainments" occasionally, in which she would switch among up to fourteen different characters.
 She built a theatre onto the back of her house which she originally named Miss Kelly’s Theatre and later called The Royalty.
 The Royalty opened on 24 May 1840 and was used by the first amateur company in the United Kingdom.

 Stalking and marriage proposals

 Kelly received random offers of marriage from George Barnett who was infatuated with her but disapproved of the parts that she was playing.
 He was annoyed that she was appearing as a man in a "breeches role".
 Barnett bought a ticket to see her appear in Modern Antiques, or the Merry Mourners at Covent Garden on 16 February 1816, where he fired a pistol.
-Kelly was unhurt but the bullet fell into the lap of a woman named Mary Lamb.
+Kelly was unhurt but the bullet fell into the lap of Mary Lamb, a British writer who ironically had committed matricide herself in 1796 while temporarily mentally ill.
 Barnett was later declared insane when he appeared in court.
-Mary's brother, Charles Lamb, who had been there on the night of the shooting, later wrote a sonnet about Kelly and proposed marriage to her.
+Mary's brother, Charles Lamb, a writer and poet who had been there on the night of the shooting, later wrote a sonnet about Kelly and proposed marriage to her.
 She refused him too.